CenterForOpenScience/Employee-Manual/index.md

 Professional Development
 ------------------

-As part of COS’ commitment to allow employees opportunities for professional development, COS offers an additional 2 days a year for employees to attend a conference, take a class relating to their field, or attend other professional development opportunities relating to their field.
-This will require manager approval via email.
+As part of COS’ commitment to allow employees opportunities for professional development, COS offers an additional 2 days a year off (in addition to PTO) for employees to attend a conference, take a class relating to their field, or attend other professional development opportunities relating to their field.
+Where such opportunities are particularly aligned with job relevant professional development, COS will consider proposals for financial support toward attendance or particpation.
+The process for requesting financial support is:

+1. Employee identifies a PD opportunity.
+The sooner the opportunity is requested, the better.
+Opportunities that are not identified prior to the event are not eligible for reimbursement.
+2. Employee completes the [google form](https://docs.google.com/forms/d/e/1FAIpQLSdhVDoxFeOUmAVPKLvtqNmaZbFJoe3PQzWXpipAKQPou692_g/viewform), providing additional information on the opportunity, including: overview of the opportunity, location, organizer's contact information, registration deadlines, cost estimates for: airfare, group transportation (please use [this](https://www.uber.com/us/en/price-estimate/), conference fees/registration, mileage (if driving), lodging, and justification for why PD should be approved, including how it will benefit your skill development, and COS as a whole.
+Please note that meal per diem is not provided.
+3. Human Resources reviews and confirms all information is correct.
+4. Request is sent to the employee's manager/director for review/approval, who will assess based on departmental budget.
+5. If the request is not approved, your manager/director will let you know.
+6. Upon approval, employee will coordinate with HR and Operations Manager to book the opportunity.
+7. After attending the PD session, the employee will share what they have learned during an upcoming lunch talk.
+8. Each opportunity will be vetted for fit and alignment with the work and goals of COS, as well as available funds.
+Please also note that funds can only be approved for use within the fiscal year, ending December 31st.

 Health Insurance (full-time regular employees)
 ------------------